samkush/devTinder/homework.md

 - with user.findOne which diplicate id will be return
 - API-get user by email
 - Feed API - GET/Feed - get all users from database
+- GET user by id
+- difference between patch/PUT
+- what are model in findOneAndUpdate method explore more about it
+- Create API which update the userId
+- create a custom validate function for gendor
+- Improve db shema - put all appropriate validation on each field in schema
+- Add timestamps in user schema